Lucretia: Revolution

 The newly sworn revolutionary committee paraded the bloody corpse of Lucretia to the Roman Forum where it remained on display as a reminder of the dishonor committed.
 At the forum, the committee heard grievances against the Tarquins and began to enlist an army to abolish the monarchy.
 Brutus "urged them to act as men and Romans and take up arms against their insolent foes" in response to the death of a dutiful wife.
 The gates of Rome were blockaded by the new revolutionary soldiers and more were sent to guard Collatia.
 By now a crowd had gathered in the forum; the presence of the magistrates among the revolutionaries kept them in good order.

 Brutus was the Tribune of the Celeres, a minor office of some religious duties, which as a magistracy gave him the theoretical power to summon the curiae, an organization of patrician families used mainly to ratify the decrees of the king.
 Summoning them on the spot, he transformed the crowd into an authoritative legislative assembly and began to address them in one of the more noted and effective speeches of ancient Rome.

 He began by revealing that his pose as a fool was a sham designed to protect him against an evil king.
-He levelled a number of charges against the king and his family: the outrage against Lucretia, whom everyone could see on the dais, the king's tyranny, the forced labor of the plebeians in the ditches and sewers of Rome.
+He levelled a number of charges against the king and his family: Tarquin’s rape of Lucretia, whom everyone could see on the dais, the king's tyranny, the forced labor of the plebeians in the ditches and sewers of Rome.
 In his speech, he pointed out that Superbus had come to rule by the murder of Servius Tullius, his wife's father, next-to-the-last king of Rome.
 He "solemnly invoked the gods as the avengers of murdered parents."
 He suggested that the king's wife, Tullia, was in fact in Rome and probably was a witness to the proceedings from her palace near the forum.
 Seeing herself the target of so much animosity, she fled from the palace in fear of her life and proceeded to the camp at Ardea.